Private Beta

 Pack tools¶

 One of the basic building blocks of a Pack is a formula.
 Like an Excel formula, it takes a set of inputs and calculates an output.
-These formulas can also make network requests, making them a way to fetch and send data to external APIs or servers.
+These formulas can also make network requests, enabling them to fetch and send data to external APIs or servers.
 You can read more about them in the Formulas guide.

 All formulas¶